-5.208 Nos.
-1-7 are a short terrace of 3 storey plus semi-basement stock brick houses with double height, stucco canted bays with parapet roofs.
+5.209 Nos.
+1 to 7 are a short terrace of three storey plus semi-basement stock brick houses with double height, stucco canted bays with parapet roofs.
 Recessed porches have stucco pilasters with capitals and a cornice on the entablature.
 All windows have stucco surrounds and the tripartite windows at first floor level have brackets carrying a cornice with a pediment.
 This is a common feature of many houses in this part of the conservation area.
 Ornate iron railings on dwarf walls are intact.

 Nos.
 1-7 Hazlitt Road.
-First floor windows with pediments that are typical in this character area.
+First floor windows with pediments that are typical in this sub area.

-5.209 No. 9.
-This detached house matches the design of those in Maclise Road but is only 3 storeys plus basement.
+5.210 No. 9.
+This detached house matches the design of those in Maclise Road but is only three storeys plus basement.